-The kitchen is the heart of your home and if you ever plan on selling your home this is one of the places you want to give the “wow factor”.
-This doesn’t mean you have to completely remodel, it could be as simple as painted kitchen cabinets.
-Kitchen cabinet refinishing is an easy process and could be one of the best investments you can make to your kitchen and we are going to go through the process step-by-step.
+The kitchen is the heart of your home, and if you ever plan on selling your house, this is one of the places you want to give the “wow factor.”
+This doesn’t mean you have to completely remodel your kitchen; instead, something as simple as painted kitchen cabinets can help transform the entire space.
+Kitchen cabinet refinishing is an easy process and could be one of the best investments you can make to your kitchen.
+We are going to go through the kitchen cabinet painting process step-by-step.

-Before you can paint your cabinets; the doors, drawers, and hardware must be removed.
-If you plan on reusing the hardware, be sure to place everything in a safe place like a zip lock bag.
-One of the things I have heard is to number your doors so you remember the location for reinstallation but in my opinion, this is a waste of time as you will be painting over those numbers anyway.
-What I did is find new hinges that were the same as the ones I took off but a different color, I went from bronze to black.
-This made reinstallation of the doors pretty simple as everything lined up but I did have to play a little musical doors.
+Before you can paint your cabinets, the doors, drawers and hardware must be removed.
+If you plan on reusing the hardware, be sure to place everything in a safe place like a Ziploc bag.
+One of the things I have heard is to number your doors so you remember the location for reinstallation.
+While this may seem like a good idea, it is a waste of time, in my opinion, as you will be painting over those numbers anyway.
+What I did is find new hinges that were the same as the ones I took off but a different color; I went from bronze to black.
+This made reinstallation of the doors pretty simple as everything lined up, but I did have to play a little musical doors.
 If you are going to go with a completely different hinge altogether, it really won’t matter.

-Once you have all the doors, drawers, and hardware removed it’s time to power clean.
-Start by cleaning with a mix of dawn dish liquid and water.
+Once you have all the doors, drawers and hardware removed, it’s time for the power cleaning portion of kitchen cabinet refinishing.
+Start by cleaning with a mix of Dawn dish liquid and water.
 Scrub using a green Scotch Brite pad, rinse with water and dry with paper towels.
 Next, using a 50/50 mix of denatured alcohol and water, scrub again with a green Scotch Brite pad and dry with paper towels.
 Once you are done cleaning, sand the surfaces with a 220 grit sanding pad or sponge.

-This in my opinion is what takes the longest.
-You will need to mask off the floors, around the cabinets and the openings and be sure to cover everything you don’t want to get paint on.
+This step, in my opinion, is what takes the longest.
+You will need to mask off the floors around the cabinets and the openings, and be sure to cover everything you don’t want to get paint on.
 Once you have everything masked off, it’s time to start painting your cabinets.

 Use a good quality cabinet paint like General Finishes Milk Paint or White Poly.
-Spray 1-2 coats Milk Paint or White Poly cabinet paint and allow to dry 1-2 hours in between coats and sand with 220 in between coats.
-At this stage you can be done or topcoat with a clear like General Finishes Clear Poly.
-I opted to do the shabby chic distressed look so after I finished with the Antique White Milk Paint I went with a Van Dyke Brown Glaze Effect.
+Spray one or two coats of Milk Paint or White Poly cabinet paint and allow to dry 1-2 hours in between coats, sanding with 220 in between coats.
+At this stage, you can be done or you can topcoat with a clear like General Finishes Clear Poly.
+I opted to do the shabby chic distressed look, so after I finished with the Antique White Milk Paint, I went with a Van Dyke Brown Glaze Effect.

-Apply 2-3 coats of clear like General Finishes water borne Clear Poly available in flat, satin, semi-gloss or gloss.
-Allow to dry 1-2 hours between coats and sand with 220 between coats.
+Apply two or three coats of clear like General Finishes water borne Clear Poly available in flat, satin, semi-gloss or gloss.
+Allow to dry 1-2 hours and sand with 220 between coats.
 For faster turnaround, use General Finishes Accelerator.
 About an hour after the last coat of clear, install the new hardware.
 Now you can enjoy the beautiful upgraded look of your kitchen.